How Much Does Mold Inspection Cost?

 Visible Mold Growth

-If you can see the mold growth, you may be lucky enough to have caught it early!
-Mold can appear as a spray of gray dots spreading over a ceiling or wall, brownish football-shaped dots, or a persistent damp or discolored spot on a wall or wallpaper.
+If mold growth is visible, this may be a lucky sign that it has been caught early.
+Growth can appear as a spray of gray mold on a ceiling or wall, brownish football-shaped dots, or a persistent damp or discolored spot on a wall or wallpaper.
 In addition, the thin line of black or dark gray working its way across a line of grout or tile edge is also an indicator of mold.
-On the other hand, where there is visible mold—especially if there’s quite a lot—chances are there’s more where you can’t see it, and it’s time to call in some assistance.
+On the other hand, where there is visible mold—especially if there’s quite a lot—chances are there’s more that is hidden, and it’s time to call in some assistance.

-Smelling a vaguely musty scent that’s slightly sour and slightly dusty is a good indication that there are more mold spores in the air than normal.
+For homeowners who aren’t sure what mold smells like, a vaguely musty scent that’s slightly sour and slightly dusty is a good indication that there are more mold spores in the air than normal.
 Especially in homes with older HVAC systems, this olfactory clue should alert homeowners to the possibility of mold if an obvious source for the smell can’t be located elsewhere.
-The smell can settle into carpets, upholstery, and curtains, so the source may be an old air conditioning duct, but the growth can be present anywhere the air from that duct touched.
+The smell can settle into carpets, upholstery, and curtains, so the source may be an old air conditioning duct, but the growth can be present anywhere the air from that duct has touched.

 Persistent Cough or Sore Throat